Truths and Half-Truths:

 They have to hit rock bottom before they get better.
 "Tough Love"

 Maybe at one time and in some circumstances, this might have worked.
-With today's powerful drugs, rock bottom is more often than not, death.
-Telling a child whom you have raised and loved all their life to leave if he/she won't stop using, without having a place for them to go to get the help they need is beyond logic and is extremely cruel.
+With today's powerful drugs, rock bottom results more often than not, in death.
+Telling a child whom you have raised and loved all their life to leave if he or she won't stop using, without having a place for them to go where they can get the help they need, is beyond logic and extremely cruel.
 Many times, the one doing the evicting is the only support and life-line the addict has.
 It is lunacy.
-Rehabs are difficult to get into and that's if you can find one.
+Rehabs are difficult to get into if you can find one.
 If you are able to afford or have enough insurance for a short stay, there is still no safe and supportive place to go once you leave.
 Sober homes and recovery houses are crucial in the journey to regain health and life yet they are not available for most.

 This would never happen to my child.